3. Getting Started

 will need a program that can work with NES images.
 There are plugins for large graphics

-packages like Photoshop or GIMP, but I like using a smaller, purpose-built tool for this.
+packages like Photoshop or GIMP, but a smaller, purpose-built tool is often a better choice.

-For this book, we will be using NES Lightbox,
+For this book, we will be using NEXXT,

 Music Composition Tools